Alluxio/alluxio/docs/en/api/FS-API.md

 resource managed by the underlying storage system, such as S3, Swift or HDFS.
 Users can specify the interaction with Alluxio managed storage and under storage through `ReadType` and `WriteType`.
-`ReadType` specifies the data read behavior when reading a file. `WriteType` specifies the data write behavior when writing a new file, ie. whether the data should be written in Alluxio Storage.
+`ReadType` specifies the data read behavior when reading a file. `WriteType` specifies the data write behavior when writing a new file, i.e. whether the data should be written in Alluxio Storage.

 Below is a table of the expected behaviors of `ReadType`.
 Reads will always prefer Alluxio storage over the under storage.